Last Updated on

 Treating K9 Skin Allergies

-If your dog can’t seem to rid themselves of allergy-like issues, then fleas are a possibility.
-In such a case, get a quality flea and tick shampoo that’s designed for pets.
+Fleas are a possibility.
+In such a case, try a flea and tick shampoo (one that is designed for pets).

 Reactions to Certain Foods